Claim SOL - What It Means, Why It Happens, and How To Do It Safely

 Solana rent in simple terms

 Every account on Solana requires a small SOL balance to exist.
 This is called "rent" and it prevents spam on the network.
-When accounts are no longer needed, the SOL used for rent can be reclaimed by closing the account.
+When accounts are no longer needed, the Solana rent deposit can be reclaimed by closing the account.

 Common ways users accumulate locked SOL